Convergence of Adam Under Relaxed Assumptions

 \subsection{Analysis}

 In this part, we briefly discuss challenges in the analysis of VRAdam.
 The detailed analysis is deferred in Appendix~\ref{app:proof_vr}.
-Corollary~\ref{cor:l0lrho} requires bounded update $\norm{x_{t+1}-x_t}\le r$ at each step.
-For Adam, it is easy to obtain for small enough $\eta$ according to Lemma~\ref{lem:bound_update_before_tau} .
-However, for VRAdam, obtaining a good enough almost sure bound on the update is challenging.
-To bypass this difficulty, we directly impose a bound on the noise by changing the definition of the stopping time $\tau$.
-In particular, given two constants $G$ and $E$, we define
+Note that Corollary~\ref{cor:l0lrho} requires bounded update $\norm{x_{t+1}-x_t}\le r$ at each step.
+For Adam, it is easy to satisfy for a small enough $\eta$ according to Lemma~\ref{lem:bound_update_before_tau}.
+However, for VRAdam, obtaining a good enough almost sure bound on the update is challenging even though the gradient noise is bounded.
+To bypass this difficulty, we directly impose a bound on $\norm{\nabla f(x_t)-m_t}$ by changing the definition of the stopping time $\tau$, similar to how we deal with the sub-Gaussian noise condition for Adam.
+In particular, we define

-Then by definition, both $\norm{\nabla f(x_t)}$ and $\norm{\epsilon_t}$ are well bounded before time $\tau$, which directly implies bounded update $\norm{x_{t+1}-x_t}$.
-Of course, to make sure that introducing the additional $\tau_2$ in the stopping time definition does not sabotage the analysis, we also need to show the probability of $\tau=\tau_2$ is small.
+Then by definition, both $\norm{\nabla f(x_t)}$ and $\norm{\nabla f(x_t)-m_t}$ are bounded by $G$ before time $\tau$, which directly implies bounded update $\norm{x_{t+1}-x_t}$.
+Of course, the new definition brings new challenges to lower bounding $f(x_\tau)-f^*$, which requires more careful analyses specific to the VRAdam algorithm.
+Please see Appendix~\ref{app:proof_vr} for the details.